 - 201. EXPERIENTIAL EDUCATION (4).
 Open to students who have career and educationally related employment.
 Requires a tripartite work agreement setting forth specific learning objectives, employer ratings, reports, and attendance at specified class seminars.
 May be repeated 4 times for up to 16 units credit.
-Consent of Director required. - 207.
+Consent of Director required. - 202.
+EXPERIENTIAL EDUCATION: CAREER INTERNSHIPS (4).
+Enrollment is limited to students admitted to career internship programs.
+These programs are organized by business and institutional organizations to provide rigorous sequenced pre-professional experience.
+Admission subject to approval by the cooperating agency and the director.
+Junior or Senior standing.
+Sequences may require more than one re-enrollment, up to a limit of 16 quarter units. - 207.
 EXPERIENTIAL EDUCATION: EPIC STAFF TRAINING (4).
 Staff members are trained to coordinate EPIC functions.
 These functions entail interviewing, placing, supervising, and evaluating student interns.
 The training provides instruction in organization and managerial techniques.
 Fifteen hours a week is required.
 Student must be sophomore or above and consent of instructor is required. - 208.
-EXPERIENTIAL EDUCATION: EPIC INTERNSHIP (4).
+EXPERIENTAL EDUCATION: EFIC INTERNSHIP (4).
 The basic course for EPIC interns not receiving credit for volunteer work in other courses.
 Students participate, at selected agency field site, in solving community problems in such areas as drug abuse, juvenile delinquency, and remedial tutoring.
 The student tests occupational goals by applying academic theory to real situations.
 Students are involved in training, seminar, and evaluation sessions.
 Prerequisite: Consent of instructor, junior or senior standing. - 210.
 EXPERIENTIAL EDUCATION: HUMANITIES (2, 4).
 Students participate in an off-campus work program with an approved employer.
 Provides for an integration of academic study and related work experience, with the objective of extending formal education beyond the classroom.
 Registration requires permission of a departmental or interdisciplinary coordinator in the appropriate academic program in the School of Humanities and Fine Arts.
-Prerequisite: Sophomore, junior, or senior standing. - 220.
-EXPERIENTIAL EDUCATION: BIOLOGICAL SCIENCE (2, 4).
+Prerequisite: Sophomore, junior, or senior standing.

+- 220. EXPERIENTIAL EDUCATION: BIOLOGICAL SCIENCE (2, 4).
 Students participate in an off-campus work program with an approved employer.
 Provides for an integration of academic study and related work experience with the objective of extending formal education beyond the classroom.
 Registration requires permission of a departmental or interdisciplinary coordinator in the appropriate academic program in the School of Natural Sciences and Mathematics.
 Prerequisites: Sophomore, junior, or senior standing. - 221.
 EXPERIENTIAL EDUCATION: PHYSICAL EDUCATION (2, 4).
 Students participate in an off-campus work program with an approved employer.
 Provides for an integration of academic study and related work experience with the objective of extending formal education beyond the classroom.
 Registration requires permission of a departmental or interdisciplinary coordinator in the appropriate academic program in the School of Natural Sciences and Mathematics.
-Prerequisites: Sophomore, junior or senior standing.

-240. EXPERIENTIAL EDUCATION: INDUSTRIAL MANAGEMENT (4).
+Prerequisites: sophomore, junior or senior standing. - 240.
+EXPERIENTIAL EDUCATION: INDUSTRIAL MANAGEMENT (4).
 Students participate in an off-campus work program with an approved employer.
 Provides for an integration of academic study and related work experience with the objective of extending formal education beyond the classroom.
 Registration requires permission of the Industrial Management Coordinator.
 Must be repeated twice for a total of eight units.
 Prerequisites: Junior or senior standing.